THE WILL TO POWER

 Black iron gates branding the seals of the Vice president office flash a weeping navy blue as the cars head beams cast over.
 Bring Augustus worry if his mother would really be home today.
 With her many occupations taking her all over the world he would be lucky if he had a day or even a morning with her.
 Dylan did mention a meeting at the White house today.
 War?

 if war did break out where would she go?

 immediately Augustus felt a horrible feeling of dread again.
 He guarded himself as soon as he stepped out of the car.

 His home felt cold. distant and dark.
 None of the lights were on.
-At least one light is always kept on in the kitchen.
+At least one light would always be kept on in the kitchen it was off.
 Eight people lived in his house plus the guards.
 Cautiously Augustus ran inside.
 He first reached the kitchen.
 Checking first the power switches, nothing worked.
 The Livingroom, upper bedrooms, the guest rooms nothing seemed to draw on any power. it was not until he reached his father’s study did, he realize the entire state mansion was dark and he was alone.